Clan Carmichael is now accepting applications for a $1000 scholarship award in 2019. See details below.

 In its role as a charitable and educational organization, Clan Carmichael USA periodically offers scholarship grants for studies or research at accredited four-year universities.
 Preference is given for curriculums related to Scottish heritage and culture.
-To apply, download a scholarship application by clicking on the link below, fill it out, and mail it in.
+To apply, download and print a scholarship application by clicking on the link at the bottom of this section, then complete the form and mail it to:

 Scholarship Application (PDF)